 - Organizations with lots of employee turnover – Disgruntled ex-employees can gather valuable information on your internal security practices, and a small minority may use this knowledge for malicious purposes.

-- Organizations in offices with lots of meeting rooms – Offices with lots of meeting rooms and disparate IT resources make it easier for threat actors to access sensitive resources without being detected.
+- Offices with lots of meeting rooms – Numerous meeting rooms and disparate IT resources make it easier for threat actors to access sensitive resources without being detected.

 7 Ways to Prevent Tailgating Attacks